metaplex-foundation/developer-hub/src/pages/umi/getting-started/index.md

 Solana has different clusters (e.g., Mainnet-beta, Devnet, Testnet, ...) that serve various purposes, each with dedicated API nodes to handle RPC requests.

 Connecting Umi to a cluster of choice is is as simple as creating an umi instance since the RPC endpoint is passed as the first argument.

-If you're connecting to `Mainnet`, it's recommended to use a dedicated RPC endpoint from a Solana RPC provider instead of the public endpoint (https://api.mainnet-beta.solana.com) due to its limitations.
+**Note**: If you're connecting to **Mainnet**, it's recommended to use a dedicated RPC endpoint from a Solana RPC provider instead of the public endpoint (`https://api.mainnet-beta.solana.com`) due to its limitations.

 To create a Umi instance, import the `createUmi` function and provide your RPC endpoint.
 Optionally, you can also specify the commitment level as the second argument.